-During 2013, Charles J. Hinkaty, John E. Byom, Gary E. Costley and Patrick M. Lonergan served as members of the Compensation Committee.
-During 2013, no member of the Compensation Committee served as an officer or employee of the Company or its subsidiaries, was formerly an officer of the Company or its subsidiaries, or entered into any transactions with the Company or its subsidiaries that would require disclosure under applicable SEC regulations.
-During 2013, none of our executive officers served as a member of the compensation committee or on the board of directors of another entity, any of whose executive officers served on our Compensation Committee or on the Board of Directors.
+During 2014, Charles J. Hinkaty, John E. Byom, Gary E. Costley, Carl J. Johnson, and prior to his retirement, Patrick M. Lonergan served as members of the Compensation Committee.
+During 2014, no member of the Compensation Committee served as an officer or employee of the Company or its subsidiaries, was formerly an officer of the Company or its subsidiaries, or entered into any transactions with the Company or its subsidiaries that would require disclosure under applicable SEC regulations.
+During 2014, none of our executive officers served as a member of the compensation committee or on the board of directors of another entity, any of whose executive officers served on our Compensation Committee or on our Board of Directors.